utkarsh2102/ruby-rails/guides/source/rails_on_rack.md

 $ rackup config.ru
 ```

-To find out more about different `rackup` options:
+To find out more about different `rackup` options, you can run:

 ```bash
 $ rackup --help